awhitney42/YumYumDonut/README.md

 Line 4 contains most of the remainder of the main program loop, with the exception of a few statements at the end of line 7.

-The first statement `f = (peek(r) and 15)` sets the variable **f** to be the result of a PEEK in location **r**, which is the address showing the current state of the joystick, with an AND operation with 15 as the second operand.
-With 15 as the operand for the AND, this produces the following results:
+The first statement `f = (peek(r) and 15)` sets the variable **f** to be the result of a PEEK in location **r**, the address showing the current state of the joystick, with an AND operation using 15 as the second operand.
+The value of 15 for the second operand for AND produces the following results:

 - 7 if the joystick is pushed right
 - 11 if the joystick is pushed left